 Before leaving the Serengeti, enjoy a morning safari drive to see the animal kingdom come to life in this incredible expanse of grassland savannah.
 Then return and break camp, and journey to the Ngorongoro Conservation Area, famous for Africa’s best wildlife viewing.
 The views from the Ngorongoro Crater rim are stunning, and there is an ever-present abundance of wildlife, due to the permanent water supply on the crater floor.
 Arrive at the campsite at the crater rim in the late afternoon.

 Please note: if you have pre-booked the Serengeti Balloon Safari, today’s the day for this activity!
 The CEO will give the final confirmation, as it is subject to change.
 You will miss the included morning wildlife safari drive with the group, but you will have a much better view from above!
+If you have not yet pre-booked, add it to your checkout page, or ask your GCO or travel agent for assistance.

 Please note that due to the high-altitude location of our camp, temperatures can drop at night.
 We recommend bringing extra layers to wear during the evening and following morning.